|

 Avoiding PDT Classification

-The first thing Tastytrade traders need to understand is that America’s PDT rule doesn’t apply to trades of futures contracts or options on futures.
-Because many traders use Tastytrade for futures and options on futures, this is the first recommendation to avoid PDT classification.
+An important note for Tastytrade traders: America’s PDT rule does not apply to trades of futures contracts or options on futures.
+Many traders at Tastytrade focus on these, making it a primary way to avoid PDT classification.

-Or you could keep day trades below 6% of total trading activity.
+Alternatively, keep your day trades below 6% of total trading activity.

 Day Trading with TastyTrade’s Software

-Tastytrade recently rolled out a software update for its desktop platform.
-This new version includes bracket orders, which day traders often use.
-So you can enter stop-loss and take-profit orders along with your entry order, which must be either a limit or stop limit order.
+Tastytrade recently updated its desktop platform to include features like bracket orders, which are popular with day traders.
+With bracket orders, you can set stop-loss and take-profit orders alongside your entry order, which must be a limit or stop limit order.

-To place a bracket order, you’ll need to pull up the trade ticket.
-To do this, first go to a security’s profile.
-You can do this by clicking on a ticker symbol in a watchlist or enter the symbol at the top of the platform.
+To use a bracket order, go to a security’s profile by clicking on a ticker symbol in your watchlist or typing it at the top of the platform.

-Then click on a bid or ask number to generate the trade ticket.
-Next, select limit or stop limit as the order type.
-Then you’ll see a gray BRACKET button.
-Click on this and you’ll have the bracket order form.
-There are several time-in-force choices, including day orders.
+Then, click on a bid or ask number to open the trade ticket.
+Choose limit or stop limit as the order type, then click the gray BRACKET button to fill out the bracket order form, which includes several time-in-force options, like day orders.

-tasty’s mobile app and browser platforms don’t have the bracket order ticket.
+Note: Tastytrade’s mobile app and browser platforms do not support the bracket order feature.

 Better Broker For Traders